lukecav/twentyseventeen/README.md

->## This Project Is Deprecated
+>## This Project is not being actively developed on GitHub Anymore

 > Initial development for Twenty Seventeen happened on GitHub.
 Please do not create issues or send pull requests.
-Submit patches to [WordPress Core]https://make.wordpress.org/core/components/themes/) instead.
+Submit patches to WordPress Core https://make.wordpress.org/core/components/themes/ instead.

 # Twenty Seventeen